drugstoreromance/drugstoreromance/README.md

 <div align="center">

-expect me to unconsciously mirror your personality or energy. i do it by habit.
+expect me to unconsciously mirror your personality or energy. i do it by habit. </br> i tend to put what im craving as my ponytown name lolo
 </div>

 <div align="center">